 Washington County Community Action Council, Inc.’s Community Action Transit (CAT) program started in 2009.

 The program is a product of the Transportation Subcommittee of the Wash.
 Co.
 Disabilities Advisory Committee.
-The committee recognized the significant unmet transit needs and was determined to provide a more coordinated human service transportation network that offered high quality transportation for the elderly, disabled, and low income populations in Washington County, MD in the most cost effective manner.
+The committee recognized the significant unmet transit needs and was determined to provide a more coordinated human service transportation network which offered high quality transportation for the elderly, disabled, and low income populations in Washington County, MD in the most cost effective manner.

 Available Services and Details